With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Spokane Treatment Solutions is a methadone clinic in Spokane, WA located at 4305 East Trent Avenue, 99212 zip code area.
-In addition, Spokane Treatment Solutions offers mental health services, housing services and mentoring/peer support.
+Spokane Treatment Solutions is a methadone clinic in Spokane, WA situated at 4305 East Trent Avenue, 99212 zip code area.
+In addition, Spokane Treatment Solutions provides case management, self-help groups and mental health services.
 Spokane Treatment Solutions includes opioid treatment for young adults and adults.

-Mann Grandstaff Va Medical Center Substance Abuse Treatment Program is a methadone treatment center in Spokane, Washington situated at 4815 North Assembly Street, 99205 zip code area.
-Mann Grandstaff Va Medical Center Substance Abuse Treatment Program provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
-Also, Mann Grandstaff Va Medical Center Substance Abuse Treatment Program provides social skills development, case management and mental health services.
-Mann Grandstaff Va Medical Center Substance Abuse Treatment Program includes opioid treatment for young adults and adults.
+Mann Grandstaff Va Medical Center Substance Abuse Treatment Program is a methadone clinic in Spokane, Washington located at 4815 North Assembly Street, 99205 zip code.
+Mann Grandstaff Va Medical Center Substance Abuse Treatment Program provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
+Also, Mann Grandstaff Va Medical Center Substance Abuse Treatment Program offers transportation assistance, mental health services and mentoring/peer support.
+Mann Grandstaff Va Medical Center Substance Abuse Treatment Program provides opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.